taurus-org/taurus/doc/source/users/faq.rst

     * Documentation on how to debug macros  can be found here **<LINK>**
     * In addition of the strength of the python language macro writers can interface with common elements (motors, counters) , call other macros and use many utilities provided.
-The macro API can be found :class:`here <MacroServer.macro.Macro>`.
+The macro :term:`API` can be found :class:`here <MacroServer.macro.Macro>`.
     * Documentation how to document your macros can be found :ref:`here <macro_documentation>`

 How to write scan procedures?
 -----------------------------
 A very common type of procedure is the *ascan* where some quantity is varied while recording some other quantities.
-Many common types of general-purpose scans procedures are already available in Sardana **<LINK>**, and a simple API is provided for writing more specific ones.
+Many common types of general-purpose scans procedures are already available in Sardana **<LINK>**, and a simple :term:`API` is provided for writing more specific ones.

 How to adapt SARDANA to your own hardware?
 ------------------------------------------
 Sardana is meant to be interfaced to all types of different hardware with all types of control systems.
 For every new hardware item the specific behavior has to be programmed by writing a controller code.
-The documentation how to write Sardana controllers and pseudo controllers can be found here **<LINK>**.
+The documentation how to write Sardana controllers and pseudo controllers can be found :ref:`here <pool-controllers>`.
-This documentation also includes the API which can be used to interface to the specific hardware item.
+This documentation also includes the :term:`API` which can be used to interface to the specific hardware item.

 How to add your own file format?
 --------------------------------